Waitakere Writerss

 “Well, let’s just say that having a stubborn wife and literary success helped things along.”

-As I watched, Sir Walter Scott slowly began to fade from view and as he did, I saw the faint
+As I watched, Sir Walter Scott slowly began to fade from view and as he did, I saw the faint outline of a beautiful young woman standing behind him.
+She reached up and gently touched his shoulder.
+Then, both were gone.

 Joomla templates by a4joomla